 3.1 If the Customer opted for a monthly option, the contract ends at the end of the following month.
 If the Customer opted for a yearly option, this contract is concluded for a period of 12 months.
 The contract shall commence on the date stated in the offer (hereinafter referred to as “start of contract”) – if not stated otherwise in the offer.

 3.2 For yearly payment, the purchased licenses shall be automatically renewed each year for a further year after expiry of the term defined in § 3 para.1.
-For monthly payment, the purchased licenses shall be automatically renewed each month for a further month after expiry of the term defined in § 3 para.1.
-The parties shall each have four weeks’ notice before the expiry of the contract term to notify the other party in writing that the contract will not be extended.
+For monthly or yearly payment, the purchased licenses shall be automatically renewed each month for a further month after expiry of the term defined in § 3 para.1.
+If no continuation is desired, the parties can unsubscribe on the website/application or notify the other party in writing that the contract will not be extended.

 4.1 The remuneration results from the offer that can be seen on the website or that is provided in writing (for example, if Customer is an enterprise).
 The offer shall define whether billing is annual or monthly.
 The monthly license and maintenance fees shall be invoiced monthly or annually.
 The first monthly or annual payment (plus set-up costs according to §4.4, if any) shall be due at the beginning of the contract with a payment term of 14 days.
-Further invoices will be issued annually, starting with the date of the commencement of the contract plus 12 months.
+Further invoices will be issued annually/monthly, starting with the date of the commencement of the contract plus the respective period of usage.